-This is an evolving situation.
-This page will be updated as more information is available.
+COVID-19 continues to evolve.
+This page will be updated as information is made available.

 Your safety and health are our top priority.
-Therefore, to manage significantly larger patient volumes, UT Health Austin recommends patients stay home if you have mild-to-moderate symptoms, use home monitoring and care for those symptoms.
-Please note that for 80% of people a Coronavirus (COVID-19) infection is mild and similar to the common cold.
+UT Health Austin recommends patients stay home if they have mild-to-moderate symptoms, use home monitoring and care for COVID-19 symptoms.
+Please note that people with COVID-19 experience mild symptoms, similar to the common cold.
 Currently, there are no antiviral medications to treat Coronavirus and antibiotics are not useful for treating viral infections such as Coronavirus.

-If you are experiencing new, or worsening, of any of the following symptoms or, if you suspect you may have been exposed to COVID-19, before going to an urgent care or the ER, we recommend you call your doctor or healthcare provider’s office.
+If you are experiencing new or worsening, of any of the following symptoms or, if you suspect you may have been exposed to COVID-19, before going to urgent care or the ER, we recommend you call your doctor or healthcare provider’s office.

 - Sore Throat

 In accordance with public health guidance, we’ve made some important changes to our clinic operations to keep you and our staff safe.
-UT Health Austin is following the most up-to-date CDC screening guidelines for Coronavirus detection.
+UT Health Austin is following the most up-to-date CDC screening guidelines for COVID-19 detection.
 These guidelines are subject to change and we will update this page as needed.
-Click here to learn what other measures we are taking to protect our patients and staff.